-As at December 31, 2020 and 2019, the Fund had no investments in debt instruments with credit ratings.
+As at December 31, 2020, the Fund had no investments in debt instruments that were exposed to credit risk.

 Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in meeting obligations, including any redemption of units for cash.
 The Fund is exposed to possible daily redemptions at the then current NAV per unit.
 Liquidity risk is managed by investing a significant portion of the Fund's assets in investments that are traded in an active market and that can be readily sold.
 All liabilities of the Fund are due within one year.